yonkahlon/Zenject/README.md

 For general troubleshooting / support, please use the google group which you can find [here](https://groups.google.com/forum/#!forum/zenject/).
 If you have found a bug, you are also welcome to create an issue on the [github page](https://github.com/modesttree/Zenject), or a pull request if you have a fix / extension.
 Finally, you can also email me directly at svermeulen@modesttree.com

 ## <a id="release-notes"></a>Release Notes

+1.12
+* Added Rebind<> method
+* Changed Factories to use strongly typed parameters by default.
+Also added ability to pass in null values as arguments as well as multiple instances of the same type
+* Renamed _container to Container in the installers
+* Added support for Global Composition Root to allow project-wide installers/bindings
+* Added DiContainer.ToSingleMonoBehaviour method
+* Changed to always include the StandardUnityInstaller in the CompositionRoot class.
+* Changed UnityKernel to not be a monobehaviour and receive its update from the UnityDependencyRoot instead
+* Added IFixedTickable class to support unity FixedUpdate method

 1.11
 * Removed Fasterflect library to keep Zenject nice and lightweight (it was also causing issues on WP8)